gesaretto/writing_london/paper/voyage_notes.md

 - The title as a boundary.
 Explanations of its effectiveness have been insufficient so far.

+	- We will of course focus on the idea of boundary elsewhere.

 > I sing the brave adventure of two wights,
 > And pitty 'tis, I cannot call them knights: